deltafi/deltafi/deltafi-docs/public/docs/actions.md

 # Actions

-Actions are isolated units of business logic that perform a function within Transform, Normalize, Enrichment, and Egress Flows.
+Actions are isolated units of business logic that perform a function within TimedDataSources, Transform Flows, and Egressors.
 Actions receive required data from the DeltaFile on a queue, perform whatever logic is needed, and issue a response that augments the DeltaFile so that it can be handed off to the next Action in the flow.